EricJayTantay/Radio-Range-Finding-for-Rocket-Recovery/README.md

 ## Summary:

-  This project involves designing a custom hardware system for tracking and recovering high-powered rockets using LoRa-based time-of-flight ranging with the SX1280 transceiver.
+  This project involves designing a custom hardware system for tracking and recovering high-powered rockets using LoRa-based radio ranging with the SX1280 transceiver.
 The system consists of one onboard radio node and two or more ground-based receivers, enabling  precise distance measurements without relying on GPS.

 ## Motivation: